Kirk Cousins: 2019

-During Week 11 against the Broncos, Cousins threw for 319 yards and three touchdowns as the Vikings overcame a 20-point first half deficit and won 27–23.
-Two weeks later against the Seahawks on Monday Night Football, he threw for 276 yards, two touchdowns, and an interception in the 37–30 road loss, extending Cousins' record on Mondays to an 0–8 record.
-During Week 16 against the Packers once again on Monday Night Football, Cousins threw for 122 yards, a touchdown, and an interception in the 23–10 loss.
-The Packers clinched the NFC North division title with the win.
-It also extended Cousins' record on Monday Night Football to 0–9.
-With the Vikings' playoff position set, Cousins did not play in the regular-season finale against the Bears.
-He finished the 2019 season with 3,603 passing yards, 26 passing touchdowns, and six interceptions to go along with 63 rushing yards and a touchdown.
-Cousins was also named to his second career Pro Bowl.
+During a Week 14 20–7 victory over the Lions, Cousins completed 24-of-30 passes for 242 yards and a touchdown.
+In the next game against the Chargers, he completed 19-of-25 passes for 207 yards, a touchdown, and an interception during the 39–10 road victory.
+The following week against the Packers on Monday Night Football, Cousins threw for 122 yards, a touchdown, and an interception in the 23–10 loss.
+With the loss, the Packers clinched the NFC North division title and Cousins' record on Monday Night Football extended to 0–9.
+With the Vikings set as the #6-seed in the playoffs, Cousins did not play in the regular-season finale against the Bears.

-In the NFC Wild Card Round against the Saints, Cousins threw for 242 yards and the game winning touchdown to tight end Kyle Rudolph in overtime during the 26–20 road victory.
-In the Divisional Round against the 49ers, Cousins threw for 172 yards, a touchdown, and an interception in the 27–10 road loss.
-He was ranked 58th by his fellow players on the NFL Top 100 Players of 2020.
+Cousins finished the 2019 season with 3,603 passing yards, 26 touchdowns, and six interceptions to go along with 31 carries for 63 yards and a touchdown in 15 games and starts.
+He was also named to his second Pro Bowl.
+During the Wild Card Round against the Saints, Cousins recorded 242 passing yards and a touchdown in the 26–20 overtime road victory.
+In the Divisional Round against the 49ers, he threw for 172 yards, a touchdown, and an interception in the 27–10 road loss.
+Cousins was ranked 58th by his fellow players on the NFL Top 100 Players of 2020.

 2020

 On March 18, 2020, Cousins signed a two-year, $66 million contract extension with the Vikings.

-During Week 2 against the Indianapolis Colts, Cousins threw for 113 yards and three interceptions during the 28–11 road loss.
-He finished the game with a total quarterback rating of 15.9, the third-lowest mark in Vikings franchise history.
-In Week 3 against the Titans, Cousins had a much better outing, throwing for 251 yards, three touchdowns, and two interceptions during the narrow 31–30 loss.
-The following week against the Houston Texans, Cousins threw for 260 yards and a touchdown during the 31–23 road victory, the Vikings' first win of the season.
-Two weeks later against the Falcons, Cousins threw for 343 yards, three touchdowns, and three interceptions during the 40–23 loss.
-He threw all three interceptions in the first half of the game.
-Three weeks later against the Lions, he threw for 220 yards and three touchdowns on only 13 completions during the 34–20 win.
+During the season-opening 43–34 loss to the Packers, Cousins played well, completing 19-of-25 passes for 259 yards, two touchdowns, and an interception.
+However, he struggled in the next game against the Indianapolis Colts, completing 11-of-26 passes for 113 yards and three interceptions.
+Cousins finished the 28–11 road loss with a total quarterback rating of 15.9, the third-lowest mark in Vikings franchise history.
+The following week against the Titans, Cousins had a much better outing as he threw for 251 yards, three touchdowns, and two interceptions during the narrow 31–30 loss.

+During Week 4 against the Houston Texans, Cousins completed 16-of-22 passes for 260 yards and a touchdown during the 31–23 road victory, the Vikings' first win of the season.
+In the next game against the Seahawks on Sunday Night Football, he had 249 passing yards, two touchdowns, and an interception during the narrow 27–26 road loss.
+The following week later against the Falcons, Cousins threw for 343 yards, three touchdowns, and three interceptions in the 40–23 loss.